 The program faculty, faculty advisors, and the Chair monitor students' progress and academic standing regularly.
-Student progression is assessed though semester reviews of performance on competencies, examinations, projects, assignments, grades, and the student grade point average.
+Student progression is assessed through semester reviews of performance on competencies, examinations, projects, assignments, grades, and the student grade point average.
 In order to progress;

-- Students are required to maintain a cumulative 3.0 GPA or higher in order to graduate from the program. - Students whose cumulative GPA falls below 3.0 for one semester will be placed on academic probation for the following semester.
-Students must improve cumulative GPA to 3.0 by the end of the following semester in order to remain in the program. - Students must pass all courses with a grade of "C" or higher. - A student receiving three marginal grades of "C" will not be allowed to progress. - Level II Fieldwork must be completed within 18 months following the completion of academic coursework.
-Failure of one Level II FW is allowed; a second failure will result in dismissal from the program. - Student may fail and remediate only one Level I Fieldwork; a second failure will result in dismissal from the program. - Students on academic or non-academic probation during the last semester of the academic coursework will not be allowed to proceed to Level II Fieldwork until this status is removed. - A remediation plan may be required for both Level I or Level II FW, academic and non- academic, and professional behavior issues (See Remediation Guidelines under Retention Policies to aid in student progression).
+- Students are required to maintain a cumulative 3.0 GPA or higher in order to graduate from the program. - Students whose cumulative GPA falls below 3.0 for one semester and scoring 74-76.4% in any didactic course will be placed on academic probation for the following semester.
+Students must improve their cumulative GPA to 3.0 by the end of the following semester in order to remain in the program. - Students must pass all courses with a grade of "C" or higher. - A student receiving three final course grades of "C" will not be allowed to progress. - Level II Fieldwork must be completed within 12 months following the completion of academic coursework.
+Failure of one Level II FW is allowed; a second failure will result in dismissal from the program. - Students may fail and remediate only one Level I Fieldwork; a second failure will result in dismissal from the program. - Students on academic or non-academic probation during any portion of the academic coursework will not be allowed to proceed to Level II Fieldwork until the Academic Performance & Professionalism Review Committee and Fieldwork Advisory Committee meets to review student performance.
+Upon review, both committees will decide and produce a written final decision on fieldwork progression. - A learning contract and/or remediation plan may be required for both Level I or Level II FW, academic and non- academic, and professional behavior issues (See Remediation Guidelines under Retention Policies to aid in student progression).